 What You should avoid in your titles: Don’t add promotional phrases such as; ‘’limited time offer’’.
 Don’t put prices in the headline.

 Greater Detail in Description

 Describing your product in greater detail will increase your conversion rate.
 Less information will lead Google to less match your ads with search queries.

 In a research by Semrush stated that;

 It can cause an increase in returns; up to 40% of customers claim to have returned a product due to mistake or lack of content.

 It weakens confidence in the brand for up to 87% of users.

 While explaining your product there is no such thing as too much information.
 Fuel your customers with as much detail as possible.
 Better description can increase the relevance of your ads.

 Google will crawl your product description with relevant keywords.
 So, take it as an opportunity for targeting relevant, secondary keywords that you didn’t use for the product title.

-- Product Image Optimization, Send Quality Images to Google Shopping
+Product Image Optimization, Upload Quality Images to Google Shopping